lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 ## DDL scripts updates

+#### Oracle

+In this version, Oracle sequences are now ordered.
+The sequences creation script has been updated for new applications.
+Existing applications can use the migration script in `org/springframework/batch/core/migration/5.0/migration-oracle.sql` to alter the existing sequences.

 #### MS SQLServer

 Up until v4, the DDL script for MS SQLServer used tables to emulates sequences.
 In this version, this usage has been updated with real sequences: